musaddique333/Snakes-game/README.md

 - [Author](#author)

 ## Description 📝
-This Snake Game is a classic 2D arcade game in which the player controls a snake to eat food and grow longer.
-The game features various levels of difficulty, and the goal is to achieve the highest possible score without colliding with the walls or the snake's own body.
+This snakes Game is a classic 2D arcade game in which the player controls a snakes to eat food and grow longer.
+The game features various levels of difficulty, and the goal is to achieve the highest possible score without colliding with the walls or the snakes's own body.

 ## Demo 🚀
-You can play the Snake Game by running the Python script in your local environment.
-Choose your preferred level, control the snake, eat the food, and aim for the high score.
+You can play the snakes Game by running the Python script in your local environment.
+Choose your preferred level, control the snakes, eat the food, and aim for the high score.

 ## Game Development with Pygame 🎮
-The Snake Game is developed using Pygame, a Python library for game development.
+The snakes Game is developed using Pygame, a Python library for game development.
 Key features and elements of the game include:
-- Snake movement and control.
+- snakes movement and control.
 - Food generation and collision detection.
 - High score tracking and updates.
 - Game over conditions.